 Team Testimonials

-I love working with variety of children within The Acorn centre.
-On outreach, I am keen to support children and staff in a school setting, giving them positive experiences and strategies to help their development.
+I love working with a variety of children within The Acorn Centre.
+While on outreach, I am keen to support children and staff in each school setting, giving them positive experiences and strategies to help in their development.

-The Acorn is a unique provision for children, families and schools.
+The Acorn Centre is a unique Behaviour Support Provision for children, families and schools.
 We are able to offer many avenues of support for the families, schools and children.
-It’s a lovely team to be part of, working together to give our children the best possible outcome.
+It’s a lovely team to be part of, working together to give our children the best possible outcomes.

 Hi I'm Anna xxx